Parable of the Renegades

 "I see,” she said, caressing her chin.
 “Either you consider your life right now to be boring, or you want to replace what you remember with something better.
 Maybe both."

 It may not have been exactly what he was thinking, but Lucas couldn't tell Rio that she was inaccurate.
 Upon taking in both accounts, his heart stilled from what felt like a hidden truth about himself being shoved right in his face.

 "I can understand what you desire because I too sought excitement."
 A quiet ferocity increased with every word Rio spoke.
 "See, I once thought books had the answers to everything outside my house, but no, they can only bring me so far.
 It turns out there is such thing as knowledge we can only learn when they hit us, and I might have resigned to my weak condition if Rio was not my name."
-She reached out for her kimono, which lay sprawled out on the floor.
+She reached out for her kimono, which lay unkempt out on the floor.
 Holding it by the sleeves, Rio stretched it out wide for Lucas to gaze upon the swirling pattern of pink petals on its glossy white fabric.
 "My name bears a slight connection to these petals called 'Sakura'.
 They bloom only in the spring and after two weeks, they wither and die.
-It is their cycle of life that told me to chase after my desires immediately even it meant sacrifices or my death in a year or two.
+It is their cycle of life that told me to chase after my desires immediately, even it meant sacrifices or my death in a year or two.
 All I can say now is that I have no regrets with my decision."

 The personal nature of her rant made her burn with a passion so cold it brought Lucas to the verge of frostbite.